Iowa Sales Tax Guide

 Now that you’ve registered for your Iowa seller's permit and know how to charge the right amount of sales tax to all of your customers, you are all set to file your sales tax return.
 Just be sure to keep up with all filing deadlines to avoid penalties and fines.

 Recommended: Accounting software can help simplify your business tax returns as well as help with payroll and bookkeeping.
 Try our recommended accounting service today to save thousands of dollars on your taxes.

 Iowa requires businesses to file sales tax returns and submit sales tax payments online.

-File the Iowa Sales Tax Return
+File the Iowa Tax Return

 How Often Should You File?

 - Annual filing: If your business collects less than $10 in sales tax per month then your business should elect to file returns on an annual basis.

 - Quarterly filing: If your business collects between $10 and $500 in sales tax per month then your business should elect to file returns on a quarterly basis.

 - Monthly filing: If your business collects between $500 and $5000 in sales tax per month then your business should file returns on a monthly basis.